game-ai-platform-team/tira-ai-local/README.md

     poetry install
     ```

-    Remeber that when using poetry, your `runcommand` would now look like this:
+    Remember that when using poetry, your `runcommand` would now look like this:

     ```bash
     poetry run python3 src/main.py
     ```

+    *IMPORTANT*: If the setup.sh asks any prompt (i.e. Do you want to install poetry?) it will not work and you will have to run the setup.sh by yourself

 ### AI Structure